Operation Roundup (1951): Advance

 Against the combination of enemy hilltop defenses and difficult terrain, the two ROK divisions by 8 February had moved 3-6 mi northwest, north, and northeast of Hoengsong.
 Almond decided on the 8th that the ROK 8th Division's main effort to envelop Hongcheon from the west could be eased by committing another division.
 Currently, one of the 8th Division's regiments was moving north astride Route 29 while the other two were pushing through rough ridges to the northwest to cut Route 24.
 If Almond set another force in the center to move up Route 29, the ROK 8th Division could make its enveloping move in full strength.
 Almond mistrusted his own reserve division, the ROK 2nd Infantry Division, still weak from losses in the PVA New Year's Offensive.
-He chose not to reduce the strength of the US 2nd or 7th Division defenses along the line of departure, and he could not use the 187th RCT, because on 4 February General Ridgway had notified him that they were scheduled to be taken off the line and that he was not to give them an offensive role.
+He chose not to reduce the strength of the US 2nd or 7th Division defenses along the line of departure, and he could not use the 187th RCT, because on 4 February Ridgway had notified him that they were scheduled to be taken off the line and that he was not to give them an offensive role.
 On the 8th Almond asked Ridgway for the ROK 3rd Infantry Division, then in ROK III Corps' reserve.
-Ridgway hesitated to take General Yu Jae-hung’s only reserve.
+Ridgway hesitated to take Yu's only reserve.
 On the other hand, Yu's assault divisions were reporting good progress through light to moderate resistance.
 Moving astride Route 60 from Pyongchang toward Ch’angdong-ni, 17 mi to the north, the ROK 7th Division had advanced one regiment within 3 mi of the latter town.
 On the Corps' right, the ROK 9th had moved above Chong-son through the upper Han valley for almost 20 mi.
 Since Yu could get help from the US 7th Division, whose 31st Regiment was now following the ROK 7th Division above Pyongchang, Ridgway agreed to the transfer of the ROK 3rd Division for the duration of the operation and Almond instructed the division to be in position for an advance above Hoengsong on the morning of the 11th.